 Still, I’m proud to say that I used that old laptop for 4.5 years — far longer than the 18 months or so the average electronic product gets used.
-Fittingly, the speed with which new electronics become broken electronics is the latest topic taken up by Annie Leonard and the rest of the team behind "The Story of Stuff."
+Fittingly, the speed with which new electronics become broken electronics is the topic taken up by Annie Leonard and the team behind "The Story of Stuff."

-The latest short eco-educational cartoon video is "The Story of Electronics" — which follows the short life of electronics that are "designed for the dump" — a.k.a. designed for planned obsolescence.
+This short cartoon video is "The Story of Electronics" — which follows the short life of electronics that are "designed for the dump" — a.k.a.. designed for planned obsolescence.
 From causing miscarriages and cancer in employees who make the electronics to wreaking environmental havoc in less-developed countries where old electronics get dumped, "The Story of Electronics" is not a happy tale.